Environments

 ---|---|

 Development | Access to external services is blocked in development.
-Instead, responses come from the Vets API mockdata repo through the use of the betamocks gem.
-Information about betamocks can be found here. |
+Instead, responses come from the Vets API mockdata repo through the use of the betamocks gem, which returns pre-recorded responses. |

 Staging | In the staging environment, some responses are mocked and some live requests go through the forward proxy and connect to lower env backends.
 Mockdata comes from the Vets API mockdata repo through the use of the betamocks gem. |

 Sandbox | Access to external services is blocked in development.
-Instead, responses come from the Vets API mockdata repo through the use of the betamocks gem.
-Information about betamocks can be found here. |
+Instead, responses come from the Vets API mockdata repo through the use of the betamocks gem. |

 Production | Most of the data that is displayed, or stored from VA.gov lives in external services.
-These external services store information about Veteran’s health, benefits, education, etc records.
+In many cases, Vets API acts as a proxy for external services that live on the VA Network.
+These external services store information about Veteran’s health, benefits, education, and other records.
 Vets API connects to these external services via the forward proxy.
 In the production environment, live requests are made to external services.
-When appropriate |
+When appropriate, |

 Breakers